martinwheatman/enguageMirror/README.md

           listens on local TCP/IP port number

        -c, --client
-          runs Engauge as a shell
+          runs Enguage as a shell

        -s <port>, --server <port>
           switch to send test commands to a server.